-- Early detection - Personalised precision cancer therapy - Reducing the unintended side effects of treatment on normal tissues and - Improving the quality of life of cancer patients.
+- Reducing the unintended side effects of treatment on normal tissues and - Improving the quality of life of cancer patients.

-In the UMCG Comprehensive Cancer Center the patient is the central point of focus.
+In the UMCG-CCC the patient is the central point of focus.
 A dedicated outpatient clinic for all oncologic patients is located at the north part of UMCG.
-As a result, patients are not required to visit different parts of the hospital.
-The outpatient clinic is a unique facility that has been built with a single purpose in mind; to ensure top-quality, efficient and patient-centred care in a peaceful and warm environment.
+The outpatient clinic is a unique facility that has been built with a single purpose in mind: to ensure top-quality, efficient and patient-centered care in a peaceful and warm environment.

-At present, the UMCG is working on highly innovative cancer treatments and technologies, such as
+At present, the UMCG is working on highly innovative cancer treatments and technologies, including • proton therapy

-- proton therapy

-- micro-invasive and image-guided surgery

-- molecular diagnostics, immunotherapy and targeted therapy
+- micro-invasive and image-guided surgery - molecular diagnostics and targeted therapies, including immunotherapy and cellular therapeutics.